apache/incubator-graphar/docs/libraries/spark/spark.md

 val version = graph_info.getVersion
 ```

-See [TestGraphInfo.scala](test-graph-info) for the complete example.
+See [TestGraphInfo.scala][test-graph-info] for the complete example.

 ### IndexGenerator